List of school districts in Phoenix

 The following is a list of school districts that serve the city of Phoenix, Arizona.

 Many separate independent school districts serve Phoenix.
 This is a legacy of the city expanding through annexation of bordering territory; many of the school districts were in existence prior to their territories becoming part of the city.

-Some are elementary school districts that serve grades kindergarten through 8.
+Most of the city is split between elementary school districts that serve grades kindergarten through 8.
 The elementary school districts are paired with high school districts that serve grades 9 through 12.

 Small portions of Phoenix are served by unified school districts, which serve grades K through 12.